gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 respondents that might create dependencies.
 In observational studies, violations of the independence assumption might come from repeated measures of the same person or multiple measurements within the same family/household or samples that are clustered geographically.
+\index{independence assumption!Two-Way ANOVA}
 The random sampling from a population should allow inferences to a larger population except for that issue of removing partially missing responses.
+\index{random sampling}
 We also don't have much information on the population sampled, so will just leave this vague here but know that there is a population these conclusions apply to since it was random sample.
 All of this suggests proceeding to fitting and exploring the additive model is reasonable here.
 No causal inferences are possible because this is an observational study.

-(ref:fig4-13) Diagnostic plot for ``prodebt`` by income group and buy cigarettes/not interaction model.
+(ref:fig4-14) Diagnostic plot for ``prodebt`` by income group and buy cigarettes/not interaction model.